kokchuan101/lambda-terraform-helloworld/README.md

 terraform init
 ```

-5. Verify lambda resources that will be running
+5. Verify lambda resources that will be created
 ```
 terraform plan
 ```